gelistir/pyutil/README.md

 A strategy is a script loading time series data from an archive and using parameters specified a priori.
 For research it is helpful to interfere with the parameters before the strategy iterates in a backtest through history.

-It is possible to point the strategy to different reader (objects).
-For testing purposes we fire up and populate a MongoDB Docker image whereas in production we run a MongoDB server providing access to our latest data.